modernaize/lo-install/vm-docker-compose/README.md

 ## Google Cloud Platform

+Please make sure that you have the latest Google Cloud SDK installed and have valid IAM User with appropiate authorisation to perform all relavnt actions i.e.

+* VM Creation
+* DNS Settings
+* Servcie Account usage
+* SSH access

 Please adjust the environment variables below according to your project and your needs

 Also the name/domain/dns demo4 , demo4.livebobjects.rocks are being used for illustration purposes only and need to be adopted to your own needs.